ReeceOosterbeek/StrutSurf/README.md

 in the MathWorks Documentation Center.

-**Running from source code**
+## Running from source code

+**Prerequisites for Deployment**

+MATLAB (R2020b or later) should be installed according to your system requirements.

+Install the iso2mesh toolbox (http://iso2mesh.sf.net) according to the instructions (http://iso2mesh.sourceforge.net/cgi-bin/index.cgi?Doc/Installation)
+* Download the iso2mesh toolbox and extract it to a folder
+* Add this folder to your MATLAB path using the `pathtool` command

-If you already have MATLAB installed, you can run StrutSurf from the main file StrutSurf.m
+You can run StrutSurf from the main file StrutSurf.m